rackerlabs/rackspace-how-to/content/general/encryption-fundamentals.md

 a**(&Phi;b) = 1 mod b  # If a and b are coprime
 </code></pre>

-We should take a moment here to discuss the meaning of "coprime" as we've not discussed this yet.
+We should take a moment here to review the meaning of "coprime" as we've not discussed this yet.
 Numbers are coprime if they do not share any prime factors.
 Let's back up and look at our factoring table from earlier (I've removed all of the factors which are not prime numbers